The importance of creating a sustainable future with telematics

 - Germany: To boost electric car sales, the government is providing subsidies of a maximum of €9,000.
 They have also set a goal of wanting to see 15 million electrified cars on the road by 2030.

 - Norway: Norway has several EV incentives including no import taxes, an exemption from 25% VAT on purchases and no extra charges on ferries or toll roads.
-Additionally, as of 2025, gas cars will be banned in the country.
+Additionally, as of 2025, petrol and diesel cars will be banned in the country.

 - U.S.: All plug-in hybrid vehicles and EVs that were purchased in or after 2010 are eligible for a federal income tax credit up to a maximum of $7,500 USD.